 - FF-ICE/R1 step 1 - implementation of the FF-ICE filing service allowing the submission of flight plans that include 4D trajectory information, flight specific performance data, and other FF-ICE data elements, such as the globally unique flight identifier (GUFI).
 In addition NM has implemented an FF-ICE trial service and an FF-ICE flight data request service.
 The trial service will enable operators to determine the acceptability/validity and the ATM impact on a flight plan without actually filing the plan.
 The flight data request service can be used to obtain information about a flight such the complete flight plan, supplementary flight data or the filing status.
 All these exchanges will take place via system-wide information management (SWIM) and using the flight information exchange model (FIXM);

-- Flight Objects (FOS) - system upgrades necessary to integrate the EUROCONTROL Network Manager (NM) system within the flight object services (FOS) network, supporting the exchanging of information primarily during the flight’s execution phases;
+- Flight objects/FF-ICE/R2 - system upgrades necessary to ensure the EUROCONTROL Network Manager (NM) system can exchange flight information with ANSPs/ASPs expanding the use of the system-wide information management (SWIM) network as required, primarily during the flight’s execution phases;

-- Visual flight rules (VFR) flight planning - implementation of reception, processing and distribution, by NM systems, of flight plans for flights that operate as VFR;
+- Visual Flight Rules (VFR) flight planning - stepped implementation of reception, processing and distribution, by NM systems, of flight plans for flights that operate as VFR;

-- Integration of extended projected profile (EPP) - ensuring a consistent view on the flight trajectory between air and ground systems;
+- Integration of extended projected profile (EPP) - ensuring a consistent view on the flight trajectory between air and ground systems and improving the NM system trajectory prediction calculations.

-- FF-ICE/R1 Step 1 – initial operational availability achieved with NM Release 23.0 and further alignment with the ICAO Specification is underway in subsequent NM Releases.
-Further details can be obtain from the Network Manager Release Notes or by contacting the FPFDE Team.
+- FF-ICE/R1 Step 1 – initial operational availability achieved with NM Release 23.0 with further evolutions towards alignment with the ICAO Specification in subsequent NM Releases.
+Further details can be obtain from the Network Manager Release Notes (linked below) or by contacting the FPFDE Team at – [email protected].

 - High fidelity traffic demand resulting from enriched and coordinated trajectory information, including aircraft performance data;